 Don’t worry, I’m going to give you some helpful tips, but first, let’s get clear about what most couples sex lives look like so you can get an idea of where you fall.

-Most married American couples have sex 1.2 times per week.1
+Most married American couples have sex 56 times per year—or roughly once a week.1

 I couldn’t find a clear average on 50 and above (because the results are all over the place, often due to health issues), but I assure you that, barring health issues, they’re having just as much sex, if not more, than the 40-50 year olds.